Joe Waters (footballer): Club

 Waters grew up in Limerick, Ireland where he was an outstanding athlete with the Limerick Athletic Club.
 He played gaelic football with the Old Christians GAA Club and hurling with CBS Sexton Street.
-He began his soccer career with the Wembley Rovers, and briefly played for Pike Rovers before returning to Wembley.
+He began his soccer career with Wembley Rovers, and briefly played for Pike Rovers before returning to Wembley.
 In April 1969, he joined Leicester City F.C.

 In December 1973, he signed a professional contract with Leicester City, but had difficulty cracking the first team.
 However, he has a place in Foxes folklore for his two-goal debut in a FA Cup quarter final win against QPR at Loftus Road in 1974.
 In 1976, he went on loan to fourth division Grimsby Town, and had immediate success with the team, leading Grimsby Town to raise the possibility of a transfer.
 The price of £10,000 was too high for the team, so fans contributed £2,000.

 Waters had an extensive career with Grimsby Town until 1984.
 He also scored five goals in twenty FA Cup games for the Mariners.
 In 1984, he moved to the United States and joined the Tacoma Stars of the Major Indoor Soccer League, bringing a change of position to defender and a rejuvenation of his career.
 In 1987 he led the Stars to the MISL finals for the first time in the team's history.
 He also played with the Calgary Kickers of the Canadian Soccer League in 1988 and 1989.
 He retired in 1992.

 International

 Waters played for the Republic of Ireland U15 and U-18 teams.
 On 13 October 1976, he made his international debut for the Republic of Ireland national football team in a friendly match against Turkey in Ankara.
-He scored the equaliser ten minutes from time in the 3-3 draw.
-His other full international cap came three years later when he replaced Gerry Daly as a second-half substitute in a 1-0 defeat to Northern Ireland on 21 November 1979 in Belfast.
+He scored the equaliser ten minutes from time in the 3–3 draw.
+His other full international cap came three years later when he replaced Gerry Daly as a second-half substitute in a 1–0 defeat to Northern Ireland on 21 November 1979 in Belfast.